alessioferri20/alessioferri20.github.io/index.md

 ---
 # About Me

 Hello everyone!
-My name is Alessio ferri and i'm a developer from Pesaro, Italy.
+My name is Alessio Ferri and i'm a developer from Pesaro, Italy.
 I recently moved into Web development and i'm really excited about it!

 Feel free to check out my work or view my resume.